The Dichotomy of Cloud and IoT: Cloud-Assisted IoT From a Security Perspective: Approaches and Challenges

-To mitigate this problem, the authors of \cite{Chall-Jour010} proposed a new instance of SPCHS to attain fast and simultaneous keyword searches over public-key ciphertexts.
-It is considered as a new type of relationship among searchable ciphertexts is built by the latest instance, where each searchable ciphertext is associated with a standard and public parameter.
 All associated relationships are disclosed on receiving a keyword search, and then all matching ciphertexts are found.
 Similarly, phrase search enables the retrieval of authentic documents, which is essential for machine learning applications incorporated in cloud-based IoT.
 To prevent sensitive data leakage from service providers, data is encrypted before being outsourced to the cloud.
 This leads to a big challenge in searching for encrypted data.
 Existing methods also do not perform exact phrase searches as they cannot determine the location relationship of multiple keywords over encrypted data.
 Thus, a privacy-preserving search scheme \textbf{“P3”} is discussed in \cite{Chall-Jour016}.
-It uses homomorphic encryption and bilinear map to obtain the location relationship of queried keywords over encrypted data.
+It uses homomorphic encryption and bilinear /mapping to obtain the location relationship of queried keywords over encrypted data.
 In addition to this, it also employs a probabilistic trapdoor generation algorithm to protect users’ search patterns.

-According to authors~\cite{Chall-Jour019}, a phrase search scheme based on IoT data can be used as the model not only returns the file with the query, but the pending files also do not contain query phrases as well.
+According to authors~\cite{Chall-Jour019}, a phrase search scheme based on IoT data can be used as the model.
+It not only returns the file with the query, but the pending files also do not contain query phrases as well.
 The model stores create a tag for storing the data with the help of identifiers, then identifying with the help of identifiers, and then lastly generating a verification tag.
 As a result, the system is secure and efficient.

 As the data and cloud server interactions are increasing day by day, data privacy is a vital factor to keep privacy.
 The authors of \cite{Chall-Jour020} developed a scheme for querying data to cloud storage.
-For the ciphertext, the author used the Paillier cryptosystem for encrypting the data.
-The author's findings are secure and efficient.
+For the ciphertext, the authors used the Paillier cryptosystem for encrypting the data.
+The authors' findings are secure and efficient.

-In~\cite{Chall-Jour026}, the authors propose a productive and fine-grained data sharing with the help of keywords that helps in removing hostile data users.
+In~\cite{Chall-Jour026}, the authors propose a productive and fine-grained data sharing scheme with the help of keywords that helps in removing hostile data users.
 A system is designed in such a way that the user identity is unknown to provide data accuracy.
-Also, Sun, et al.~\cite{Chall-Conf002} have proposed a routing framework that is linked with cloud-based IoT eliminating security concerns and encrypt the next-hop decision making and secure data transfer.